 - Inventories - The beginning and ending amounts entered on Form 1125-A Cost of Goods Sold are pulled to the Balance Sheet.
 Any adjustments to inventory amounts should be made on Form 1125-A because any change in inventory values will impact the Cost of Goods Sold by the entity and ultimately affect the income being reported.

-Buildings & Other Depreciable Assets - If the assets have been entered in the tax program's depreciation module, the original cost or basis in any assets subject to depreciation will automatically pull to the balance sheet.
+- Buildings & Other Depreciable Assets - If the assets have been entered in the depreciation module, the original cost or basis in any assets subject to depreciation will automatically pull to the balance sheet.

 Accumulated Depreciation - The amount that pulls to the ending Accumulated Depreciation balance consists of the total accumulated depreciation on ALL depreciable assets that have been entered in the depreciation module.

-Land - If land is entered in the depreciation module as a non-depreciable asset, those amounts will automatically pull to the ending balance amount.
+- Land - Land entered in the depreciation module as a non-depreciable asset automatically pulls to the ending balance for the asset.

-NOTE: This is a guide on addressing the warning that is given when the Schedule L - Balance Sheet per Books does not balance when entering it into TaxSlayer Pro.
+Note: This is a guide on addressing the warning that is given when Schedule L is out of balance in TaxSlayer Pro.
 This is not intended as tax advice.